port949/doorways/site/content/blog/timbertech-vs-trex.md

-I'll help you avoid buyer's remorse and show you which composite decking is easiest to maintain and stays looking great years after you install it.
+We'll help you avoid buyer's remorse and show you which composite decking is easiest to maintain and stays looking great years after you install it.